quchen/voron/buildlog.md

    is the one one might use when powering the bed directly from the Octopus (with 24V).
 3. The gap between the drivers isn’t necessary.
 There are 9 motor outputs with motor driver #2 (0-based) having 2, but the drivers themselves are gap-less.
    I rearranged them neatly.
 The gap will instead be between the motor connectors.
 4. In general, I looked at the docs for the Octopus _1.x_, and not the Octopus _Pro_.
 Oops.
 Not too bad at the moment, but would have me scratch my head later when looking for specific pinouts.
 5. I did not ground the DIN rails or the metallic frame.
-I’m literally betting my lifeee that none of the wiring is messed up (to an enormous degree, but still).
+I’m literally betting my life that none of the live wires touches the frame.
 6. The V- outputs of the PSUs weren’t connected.
 They are now.
 Since I didn’t have thick enough black/red cables, I tore apart a power socket cable, and used brown/blue instead.
 I’m sure this violates some DIN, ISO or geneva convention rule, but what can I say, I’m just a theoretical physicist, and I promise to fix this later™.

-The whole thing took me an hour.
-Electronics total 6h45, total 21h.
+7. The Sexbolt had a bit too much resistance on the piston, making me afraid it would get stuck in a hot chamber and maybe with time.
+I took it apart again (scratching out the Loctite, ugh), applied a very thin layer of Traxxas 50k that I wiped off again because it was maybe too stiff, applied new Loctite, and reassembled.
+The piston now moved under its own weight, and also during gentle shaking.
+Good enough!
+(Counting the 30m for this towards total, but not electronics, time.)

 ![](pictures/2022-11-02_1_ac-dc-done.jpg)